Climate and Average Weather Year Round in San Francisco California, United States

 In San Francisco, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

-The clearer part of the year in San Francisco begins around May 21 and lasts for 5.1 months, ending around October 24.
-On July 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 92% of the time, and overcast or mostly cloudy 8% of the time.
+The clearer part of the year in San Francisco begins around May 22 and lasts for 5.0 months, ending around October 23.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in San Francisco varies significantly throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in San Francisco is February, with an average of 8.1 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 31% on February 20.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 San Francisco experiences significant seasonal variation in monthly rainfall.

-The rainy period of the year lasts for 7.3 months, from October 4 to May 14, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around February 15, with an average total accumulation of 3.9 inches.
+The rainy period of the year lasts for 7.4 months, from October 4 to May 15, with a sliding 31-day rainfall of at least 0.5 inches.
+The month with the most rain in San Francisco is February, with an average rainfall of 3.9 inches.

-The rainless period of the year lasts for 4.7 months, from May 14 to October 4.
-The least rain falls around July 31, with an average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 4.6 months, from May 15 to October 4.
+The month with the least rain in San Francisco is July, with an average rainfall of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.